 Jessica began her career in Residential Treatment Facilities working with adults and geriatric persons promoting community integration and rehabilitation.
 She was promoted to a Director position and managed a Residential Rehabilitation Program.
 Jessica then expanded professionally to providing clinical treatment for children and families in Baltimore City.
 Most recently, Jessica Directed a school-based therapy program, which provided mental health services for schools throughout Maryland.

 Jessica has provided therapy in homes, schools, office setting, and other community locations to enhance access of care for those in need.
 Experience has enhanced her skill set in areas of mediation, leadership, offsite counseling, and positive psychology.
-Diverse experience in community mental health has allowed Jessica to provide treatment to individuals ranging from 5 - 85yo with diverse backgrounds.
+Diverse experience in community mental health has allowed Jessica to provide treatment to individuals ranging from 5 - 85 years old with diverse backgrounds.

 Therapeutically, Jessica has worked with those seeking assistance with symptoms related to trauma, ADHD, Depression, Anxiety, Conduct, and conflict related to interpersonal relationships.
 Jessica has completed certificate-level postgraduate course work in the following areas: Mindfulness, Trauma and Attachment, and Cognitive Behavioral Therapy.
 Jessica values a strengths-based, trauma-informed approach to therapy; and believes in providing a safe, nonjudgmental, compassionate space for treatment.